 There are a number of methods for getting text into the simulator that depend on features of OS/8.

-We can solve these problems with the OS/8
+Another way to solve these problems is with the OS/8

 Starting with the SSH option above, you can send pasted text to an OS/8 disk file with:

 .R PIP *MYFILE.TX<TTY: blah blah blah ... ⇠ paste text in here ^Z ⇠ press Enter then Ctrl-Z to signal EOF * ⇠ press Escape to exit PIP